proinsias/an-independent-mind/docs/macOS.md

 -   [sudo-touchid](https://github.com/artginzburg/sudo-touchid): Permanent TouchID support for `sudo`.
 -   [You can just right-click on a 2-factor authentication code to set it up with iCloud Keychain](https://twitter.com/rafahari/status/1456013646144933893).
--   [tart](https://github.com/cirruslabs/tart): A virtualization toolset to build, run and manage macOS and Linux virtual machines on Apple Silicon.
+-   [tart](https://github.com/cirruslabs/tart): A virtualization tool set to build, run and manage macOS and Linux virtual machines on Apple Silicon.